lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 In this example we assign materials (color) to the hex mesh, then interpolate hex mesh materials to the tet mesh.
 This method ensures nice interfaces between materials.
 If the tet mesh is colored with following methods, the tet interfaces will be ragged, with tet elements sticking out.

 Define input and output file names for easy switch between mesh types.
 As seen here, the second set of file names are last defined and will be used.
-If you want to see how it looks to use the tet mesh, simply copy and past the first 2 lines after the hex file names.
+If you want to see how it looks to use the tet mesh, simply copy and paste the first 2 lines after the hex file names.

 Results are shown in image at top of page.
 Image a.
 This example hex_colors.inp b.
 Run with tet_colors.inp c.
 This example using interpolation for tet_colors.inp